jffournel/website/content/publication/online-dealers/index.md

 abstract: >-
   <div style="text-align: justify">

-  We investigate the welfare consequences of introducing an online distribution channel in the French car industry, where most sales take place in person through car dealers relying on third-degree price discrimination.
-We estimate a structural model of demand with unobserved third-degree price discrimination and transportation costs related to visiting car dealers.
-In counterfactuals, we introduce an online distribution channel in which prices are uniform and consumers benefit from lower transportation costs.
-When both distribution channels are available, firms charge low online prices to attract internet-savvy consumers online, while continuing to price discriminate the less internet-savvy consumers in person.
-The online channel is profitable for firms, and the more it reduces transportation costs, the more profitable it is.
-However, the costs and benefits of the online channel are unevenly distributed among consumers, with older, wealthier, and internet-savvy consumers obtaining most of the benefits.
+  We investigate the welfare consequences of introducing an online distribution channel in the French car industry, where most sales take place in person at discounts off list prices.
+We estimate a model with unobserved third-degree price discrimination and sequential consumer search associated with visiting car dealers.
+For our counterfactual analysis, we develop a model of multi-channel sequential search and introduce an online distribution channel that charges list prices but entails lower search costs.
+The online channel increases competition and leads to lower list prices.
+For consumers more sensitive to prices than to search costs, firms still offer in-person discounts.
+For those more sensitive to search costs, firms raise in-person prices to steer them toward the online channel.
+The online channel leads to market expansion and is profitable for firms, with profitability rising with search cost reductions.
+However, the costs and benefits of the online channel are unevenly distributed among consumers, with older and wealthier consumers obtaining most of the benefits.

   </div>
 draft: false